TendrilApps/tendrils-cli/README.md

 # General
-- *Tendrils* is a tool for synchronizing and version controlling settings across multiple computers
+- *Tendrils* is a tool for synchronizing and version controlling small files/folder across multiple computers
-- It can also be used to quickly edit a local settings file by bringing it to you rather than navigating to it
+- Main uses include:
+    - Version controlling various configuration files
+    - Version controlling small scripts that otherwise would not have their own repos
+    - Quickly editing configuration files in a common place rather than tracking them down individually
 - A *Tendrils* folder requires a [`tendrils.json`](#tendrilsjson) file

 # Gathering
-- Pulls all of the files specified in [`tendrils.json`](#tendrilsjson) to the [[user data folder](#user-data-folder) where it can be compared to the Git index (using `git diff` or any other tool)
+- Pulls all of the files specified in [`tendrils.json`](#tendrilsjson) to the [user data folder](#user-data-folder) where it can be compared to the Git index (using `git diff` or any other tool)
 ```bash
 nu Tendrils.nu # Without arguments
 ```